 Well, from the perspective of Huong, this is why:

-- Lost of integrity – Let me tell you one thing.
+- Loss of integrity – Let me tell you one thing.
 It’s hard to find honest people these days to be friends with, much less a blogger/business you trust.
 Integrity isn’t just about morals and principles.
 It’s about the level of trust.
 Buying Instagram followers and/or likes knocks you down about ten pegs.
 Oh and just so you know, the integrity scale ranges from 0-10, so if you’re at the top, you’re now at the bottom in my book.

 - Lost of trust – Speaking of trust, here’s the truth.
 Never buy Instagram followers or likes because it makes you lose trust with your audience.
 How can you go from 100 to 1000 followers in a few days or in a week and expect people NOT to get suspicious on how your following increased?
 I consider buying followers/likes a form of cheating/lying.
 The truth will come out and you will be caught with your pants on fire.